Katherine Knight: Murder of John Price

 In February 2000, a series of assaults on Price culminated with Knight stabbing him in the chest.
 Finally fed up, he kicked her out of his house.
 On 28 February, he stopped at the Scone Magistrate's Court on his way to work and took out a restraining order in an attempt to keep her away from both himself and his children.
 That afternoon, Price told his co-workers that if he did not come to work the next day, it would be because Knight had murdered him.
 Despite their pleas that Price should not return home, he stated that he was afraid Knight would kill his children if he did not.
 Price arrived home to find that Knight, although not there herself, had sent the children away for a sleep-over at a friend's house.
 He then spent the evening with his neighbours before returning home and going to bed at 11 pm.
-Earlier that day, Knight had bought new black lingerie and had videotaped all her children while making comments which have since been interpreted as crude will.
+Earlier that day, Knight had bought new black lingerie and had videotaped all her children while making comments which have since been interpreted as a crude, makeshift will.
 She later arrived at Price's house while he was sleeping and sat watching television for a few minutes before having a shower.
 She then woke Price and they had sex, after which he fell asleep.

 At 6 am the next day, a neighbour became concerned that Price's car was still in the driveway, and when he did not arrive at work, his employer sent a worker to see what was wrong.
 Both the neighbour and the worker tried knocking on Price's bedroom window to wake him, but they alerted police after noticing blood on the front door.
 Breaking down the back door, police found Price's body, with Knight comatose from taking a large number of pills.
 She had stabbed Price with a butcher's knife while he was sleeping.
-According to the blood evidence, he awoke and tried to turn the light on before attempting to escape while Knight chased him through the house.
+The blood evidence appeared to show that he awoke and tried to turn the light on before attempting to escape while Knight chased him through the house.
 He managed to open the front door and get outside, but he either stumbled back inside or was dragged back into the hallway, where he finally died after bleeding out.
 Later, Knight went into Aberdeen and withdrew $1,000 from Price's account at an ATM.
-Price's autopsy revealed that he had been stabbed at least 37 times, in both the front and back of his body, with many of the wounds extending into vital organs.
+Price's autopsy revealed that he had been stabbed at least 37 times, in both the front and back of his torso, with many of the wounds extending into vital organs.